JorgeAndre12/Intelligent-drowsiness-monitor-for-safer-driving-through-vision./README.md

 ## VMA Circuit for RaspberryPi:

-As one of the first steps to realize our system, it is necessary to realize a circuit which allows the Raspberry to obey the accelerometer data, since this is communicated by I2C also known as TWI, it will be necessary to realize a circuit which allows the simple connection of this module to the headers of the raspberry.
+As one of the first steps to realize our system, it is necessary to realize a circuit which allows the Raspberry to obtain the accelerometer data, since this is communicated by I2C also known as TWI, it will be necessary to realize a circuit which allows the simple connection of this module to the headers of the raspberry.

 <img src="https://i.ibb.co/z263cRP/Untitled-1.png" width="500">